 Paying off debt takes a lot of work.
-I know as I paid off $45,000 of credit card and student loan debt.
+We know as Frugal Rules found John Schmoll paid off $50,000 of credit card and student loan debt.
 If you’re paying off debt, here are some tools to help you get there quicker, or repair your credit.

 LightStream.
 LightStream is a part of SunTrust Bank and offers loans from $5,000 to $100,000 that can be used for almost anything.
 Whether it is consolidating debt, buying a car or financing a home improvement project, LightStream is a good option to consider.
 LightStream only lends to consumers with good to excellent credit and offers some of the best rates around, especially if you sign up for AutoPay.

-Payoff.
-If you have a good credit score, as low as 660, but need to kill your debt, Payoff is a solid option to consider – with rates as low as 8%.
-Payoff goes a step beyond other consolidation companies by providing you a member advocate to be a resource as you payoff debt.
+Avant.
+If you have a lower credit score, as low as 580, and need to kill your debt, Avant is a solid option to consider – with rates as low as 9.95 percent.
+Avant goes a step beyond other consolidation companies by charging no loan origination fees and has same day funds availability.

 Blogging and Small Business

-I’ve run this site for over three years and help run a small business with my wife for six years.
-We rely on a lot of tools to help us run our sites and business.
+Frugal Rules in eights years old we rely on a lot of tools to help us run the site.
 Here are some of those tools.

 GoDaddy.
 If you run a small business you need to have a web presence.
 GoDaddy is the place to go to find a domain name.
-I’ve used GoDaddy for years and have all our domains through them.
+We’ve used GoDaddy for years and they offer terrific service.
 They commonly run specials – such as your first year for $1, so make sure to watch for those.